Skip to main content

 Actions to be taken:

-1. Prepare supporting document for chargeback defence depending on the chargeback Reason Code and name it with Dispute Reference number
+1. Prepare a detailed supporting document for chargeback defence addressing the specific chargeback Reason Code and Issuer statements.
+Name the supporting document with a Dispute Reference number and save it in .pdf format.

 • A description of the goods or services purchased.